Kew Labs debuts $105 wireless phone charger you can hide under furniture

 Just ahead of next week’s CES in Las Vegas, Kew Labs has revealed a new inductive wireless charging system that can disappear under furniture, enabling Apple and Samsung phones to charge quickly without the need to physically expose a charging cable or pad.
 Critically, the UTS-1 Invisible Fast Wireless Charger also promises to be safe, affordable, and capable of being mounted without needing a professional installer.

 Similar to an inductive cooking surface in shape, the black plastic UTS-1 has four screw holes in its corners for use with included screws, but can also be mounted with two-sided tape, in either case bonding underneath desk, table, and counter surfaces.
-A switch on the unit and an audio calibration-based set up process let users make a simple, one-time adjustment of the unit’s Qi charger to guarantee that it delivers a fast charge through the surface above.
-Two units can be daisy-chained to a single 36-Watt wall adapter.
+A switch on the unit and an audio calibration-based setup process let users make a simple, one-time adjustment of the unit’s Qi charger to guarantee that it delivers a fast charge through the surface above.
+Two units can be daisy-chained to a single 36-watt wall adapter.

-Without the need for any special app, the UTS-1 is capable of fast-charging iPhones at 7.5-Watt speeds and Samsung phones at 9-Watt speeds through 0.7- to 1-inch thick glass, wood, granite, quartz, or plastic.
+Without the need for any special app, the UTS-1 is capable of fast-charging iPhones at 7.5-watt speeds and Samsung phones at 9-watt speeds through 0.7- to 1-inch thick glass, wood, granite, quartz, or plastic.
 Kew says it works through virtually all materials, excluding metal, and has both overcharge protection and foreign object detection abilities.
-It can also charge non-Apple and -Samsung Qi devices at 5-Watt speeds.
+It can also charge non-Apple and non-Samsung Qi devices at 5-watt speeds.

-Standalone Qi chargers have become quite common over the last few years, aided in part by growing adoption of inductive wireless solutions by both Android phone makers and Apple.
+Standalone Qi chargers have become quite common over the past few years, aided in part by growing adoption of inductive wireless solutions by both Android phone makers and Apple.
 Next-generation chargers promise to make Qi charging less dependent on a specific pad position.
-Kew’s innovations, however, may enable inductive chargers to all but disappear into everyday objects rather than requiring their own table, desk, and counter space.
+Kew’s innovations, however, may enable inductive chargers to all but disappear into everyday objects rather than requiring their own table, desk, or counter space.

 Kew will retail UTS-1 for $105 with the option of wholesale bulk pricing for furniture makers and commercial space designers.
 The device will be shown in public at Hana Technologies’ CES booth from January 7 to 10 before rolling out in April and May to customers in the United States and Europe.